New Jersey Sunflower Farms

 358 Allen Road, Hackettstown (908) 852-9122 – donaldsonfarms.net

 in 2019, Donaldson Farms had 40 acres of black-oil sunflowers where 1-hour tours could be enjoyed on weekends from late August through September.
 Donaldson Farm has confirmed they are not growing sunflowers for the 2021 season of sunflower picking in New Jersey.
+As of August 2, there is no update for 2022.

 Three Silos Farm in Newton